1. Should I rent or purchase an instrument for my child?

 You can also measure from the side of the neck instead of from the sternum.
 This is usually about 2 inches shorter than measuring from the sternum.

 Either way, this is a very rough estimate.
 Your child’s posture, arm length, length of fingers, length of neck, etc. all affect the size of the violin.
+Also, fractional instruments are not standardized in the same way as full-sized instruments.
 In the end, the appropriate size will only become evident when your child is trying to finger the notes on a real violin.

 Violas are larger than violins.
-Measure as for a violin, but use the sternum to mid-palm measurement.
+Measure as directed for a violin (see above), but use the sternum to mid-palm measurement.
 A 14-inch viola is about the same length as a 4/4 violin.

 |Player Arm Length||Viola Body Length|